gaultier/sharku/notes/architecture.md

 - Limits?
 Open connections, memory, connection throttling?
 - What is the UI?
 CLI, term UI, local web UI ... ?
+- Where to see logs?
+Log file, UI?
 - Tracker implementation
 - Bittorrent protocol: v1, magnet, v2, extensions
 - Fetch torrent file from a URL